Cyndie-Matinou/Capstone-Project-Masters-2023/docs/final_proposal.md

 **Data Overview**
 This dataset is made up of 18 columns, with dtypes: float64(4), int64(9), object(5) memory usage: 647.0+ KB.

 The columns are price, bedrooms, bathrooms,	sqft_living, sqft_lot,	floors,	waterfront,	view,	condition,	sqft_above,	sqft_basement,	yr_built,	yr_renovated,	street,	city,	statezip, and country.
-This Data is for America as a whole
+This Data is for America as a whole, from 2005 to 2022

 **Logical Steps and plans**